Bulldogz9495/running_app/challenge-run/Challenge Screen.md

 The challenge screen is where users can see their teams and team scores.
 It is a navigable screen within the [[Mobile App]].
 This screen is devoted to challenges, scores, and teams.
 It allows a user to view other users activity.
 This screen contains:
-* A list of teams that the user is a member of and displays the team scores - Each team is expandable by clicking to see the team rooster.
+* A list of teams that the user is a member of and displays the team scores - Each team is expandable by clicking to see the team roster.
 The team components display Name, Motto, Last Challenge Score, Last Challenge Date, Team Size
 * Create new team button that accesses the [[InviteMembersScreen]].
 * If the team is owned by the user then an edit team button is available that accesses the [[InviteMembersScreen]].